surbhir506/cloudhome_frontend/cloudhome_frontend/README.md

-# 📁 FolderX - File Management System
+# 📁 CloudHome

-FolderX is a robust file management system designed to streamline your digital workspace.
-Built with efficiency and security in mind, FolderX empowers users to effortlessly organize, upload, and manage files with ease.
-With intuitive features and a user-friendly interface, FolderX revolutionizes the way you handle your digital assets.
+CloudHome is a robust file management system designed to streamline your digital workspace.
+Built with efficiency and security in mind, CloudHome empowers users to effortlessly organize, upload, and manage files with ease.
+With intuitive features and a user-friendly interface, CloudHome revolutionizes the way you handle your digital assets.

 ## Features